ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 It felt full circle to be spending our last rural night at the very place where we experienced the greatest culture shock of the trip.
 A week ago, we had no idea about nomadic life when we were invited into Handa and her husband's life.
 Without context, I was handed a bowl of fermented horse milk from a large cow skin full of unrefridgerated dairy product, and eating rock-hard cheese completely unique to my palette.
 Just moments before that, Kourtney was milking a horse and I was hitching a ride on a stranger's motorcycle.
 The experience gave me such a culture shock that I was fighting back a bit of an adrenaline rush.

 But this time was different.
 This time we felt like seasoned veterans of this lifestyle.
 In the last week, we'd travelled across roadless mountain passes, traversed the treacherous Northern Mongolian landscape on horseback to visit the Tsaatan peoples.
-We'd had our prophecies told during a life-altering Shamanic ritual, witnessed a bear-attack that killed one of Godla's reindeers.
+We'd had our prophecies told during a life-altering Shamanic ritual, witnessed a bear-attack that killed one of Godla's reindeer.
 We'd participated in a seasonal reindeer herding migration, and lived in orts underneath the stars.
-We'd butchered a sheep, watched a backyard horse branding, and rode reindeers.
+We'd butchered a sheep, watched a backyard horse branding, and rode reindeer.

 So in comparison to all of that, we felt comfortable with Handa and her family.
 I played a friendly game of 13 while sipping kumis.
 Kourtney helped herd the baby cows.
 Then we stirred the newest milk contribution into the massive cow skin bag.